 Unless subject to an exemption under the GDPR, you have the following rights with respect to your personal data:

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of all or some of your personal information, please email or write to us at the addresses provided in the “Contact Details” section of this Data Privacy Notice.
 In some cases, we may make a small charge for this service.

-We would like to send you information about products and services of ours and other companies within our group which may be of interest to you.
-If you have consented to receive marketing, you may opt out at a later date.
+We would like to send you information about products and services of the MexCC, the members of the MexCC, and other information which may be of interest to you related directly or indirectly to trade and commerce and bilateral relations between Mexico and the United Kingdom.
+If you have consented to receive marketing materials, you may opt out at a later date.